-Driven by its values and mission statement, Davidson College has long been a civic leader in the Town of Davidson, the Charlotte metro area, and the State of North Carolina.
+Driven by its values and mission statement, Davidson College has long provided leadership in the Town of Davidson, the Charlotte metro area, and the State of North Carolina.
 This section explores the ways Davidson College lives its primary purpose and acts as a civic leader.